zhimin-z/awesome-awesome-artificial-intelligence/README.md

 * It is not popular enough (< 400 stars).
 * It is not actively maintained (~1 year).

-**Notice:** Thanks to the static nature of the markdown format, we only label any awesome list as an exclusive category.
+**Notice:** Thanks to the static nature of the markdown format, we do not intend to assign multiple categories to any awesome list.

 # General